yamaton/vscode-h2o/README.md

 * the command invocation, resolved subcommand path, aliases, and resolver stop reason used by completion and hover; and
 * the same observations from the incrementally cached tree and a fresh parse, with equivalence results for quick comparison.

-The inspection follows the normal provider lookup path, so inspecting a command may populate its regenerable command-specification cache.
+The inspection follows the normal provider lookup path, so inspecting a command may populate its regenerable command-specification cache when unknown-command scanning is enabled.

 For a compact view that follows caret movement, document edits, and hover requests, run **Shell Completion: Show Live Debug Views**.
 The **H2O Debug** panel separates the live information into three views: